claresudbery/clare-wiki-ably/pages/coding/tools/spring-boot.md

   - Appender tells whether logs go to file or console or whatever
   - maxHistory=5 means 5 days
-  - max file size is 5Mb – if a file fills up, then an index is appended and a new file created (eg cdg.log for current and cdg.2017-12-01.1.log for filled up log), and the previous file is renamed with the date stamp of the date the file filled up
+  - max file size is 5Mb – if a file fills up, then an index is appended and a new file created (eg mything.log for current and mything.2017-12-01.1.log for filled up log), and the previous file is renamed with the date stamp of the date the file filled up
   - default log location is same location as jar file